-To replace the battery:
+To replace the main battery:

-1 If your notebook is on and is connected to AC power, go to Step 2.
+1 If your notebook is on and is connected to AC power or has a charged secondary battery installed, go to Step 2.

-If your notebook is on and is not connected to AC power, save your work and turn off the notebook.
+If your notebook is on, is not plugged into an AC outlet, and does not have a charged secondary battery installed, save your work and turn off the notebook.